lhkjacky/FFmpeg/INSTALL-Topaz.md

 ### Mac
 You should install the dependencies mentioned [here](https://trac.ffmpeg.org/wiki/CompilationGuide/macOS#CompilingFFmpegyourself).
 We likely won't use all of them, but you'll get everything you need.

-1. If you wish to enable VEAI support, locate the veai.h file and the libveai.dylib and libaiengine.dylib files included with VEAI.
+1. If you wish to enable TVAI support, locate the tvai.h file and the libtvai.dylib and libaiengine.dylib files included with TVAI.
 Make a note of these two folders.

 2. Execute the following command:
 ```
-./configure --prefix=/path/to/install/to --enable-shared --enable-veai --extra-cflags="-I/path/to/folder/with/veai.h" --extra-ldflags="-L/path/to/folder/with/libveai.dylib"
+./configure --prefix=/path/to/install/to --enable-shared --enable-tvai --extra-cflags="-I/path/to/folder/with/tvai.h" --extra-ldflags="-L/path/to/folder/with/libtvai.dylib"
 ```

 If there are additional features you want enabled, make sure you add the corresponding option(s) to the above command.